This website uses cookies to help improve your user experience

 Alexander Sakov — JavaScript Engineer at Oxagile

-Alexander has a decade of experience in IT, with eight years at Oxagile and over five years focused on Smart TV application development.
+Alexander has over a decade of experience in IT, almost ten years at Oxagile and over seven years focused on Smart TV application development.
 He’s adept at Smart TV development, ranging from standard OTT to gaming WebRTC, having contributed to numerous clients’ projects.

 Samsung’s Tizen plays a significant role here.
 If your app is hosted, this could pose a challenge, as Samsung does not permit hosted apps for Tizen versions 2.3 and older.
 In such cases, you might need to consider making some adjustments, like converting the app to a packaged format.